dabrahams/swift/docs/StringManifesto.md

 example, it should be easy to cleanly express, “if this string starts with `"f"`, process the rest of the string as follows…”  Swift is well-suited to expressing this common pattern beautifully; we just need to add the APIs.

+### Slicing Operations are not Syntactically/Semantically Unified

+Creating substrings is a basic part of String processing, but the slicing operations that we have in Swift are all over the map:
+  * Slices with two explicit endpoints are done with subscript, and support in-place
+    mutation:

+    ```swift
+        s[i..<j].mutate()
+    ```

+  * Slicing from an index to the end, or from the start to an index, is done with a method and does not support in-place mutation:

+    ```swift
+        s.prefix(upTo: i).readOnly()
+    ```

+### String Views Cannot Consume One Anothers' Indices

+### Regular Expression Support Could Be Better

+This is out of scope for Swift 4, but it is important, and we can lay the right foundation.

+### Printf-Style Formatting Cryptic, Not Statically Typesafe

+* FIXME: How far do we want to go in talking about formatting?

+### String Interpolation is Inadequate

+* FIXME: Look at radar to re-discover the reasons we think so

+### C String Interop is Patchy

+* FIXME: look for "cstring" in our APIs to find the details.

+### Text Streaming APIs Exist, but are UnderExposed

+* FIXME: do we want to talk about this?

 ### Correct Internationalization is Too Hard